appelgriebsch/electron-boilerplate/README.md

 ![screenshot](screenshot.png)

 ## Build Distributable Packages

-**PLEASE NOTE: you will need a virtual machine with the actual operating system and development tools installed to build the native packages for it**

 * on OS X (10.9+): creates application bundle and distributable disk image (x64 only, Mac AppStore compatible variant incl.)